How to Replace the AC Evaporator on a 2007 Kia Sportage

 - Pace yourself and do not expect to get it all done in a day.
 If you get agitated and frustrated, take a break and think about the problem before re-tackling the issue.

 Removing the front seats will ease access and removal of the various dash components, center console, and steering wheel.

 - Remove the four bolts that hold down each seat.
 There are two bolts in front and two in the rear.
 Sliding the seat forward and backwards will provide bolt access.
 Each bolt is covered with a small plastic cover.

 - Disconnect the electrical connections below the seat.
 Tilt each seat back to detach the three electrical connectors.

 - Fold down the rear seats, and then tilt and lift the front seats and set them on top of the rear seats.
 This will open up the area in front of the dash.

-Removing the Center Console
+Step 2: Remove the Center Console

 - Remove the center console armrest pocket.
 Lift up the armrest and remove the lid at the base of the armrest pocket.
 Remove the two screws at the base of the pocket.

 - Remove the armrest pocket.